lewisfish/signedMCRT/docs/main.md

 Test drive is used to run all tests.
 Fortran [TEV](https://github.com/Tom94/tev/) Bindings is used to interface with TEV, to show live slices of fluences as the simulation is run, which is handy for debugging purposes.
-Finally, Fortran Utilities is my personal collection of useful fortran utilities such as mathimatical functions, or progress bars.
+Finally, Fortran Utilities is my personal collection of useful fortran utilities such as mathematical functions, or progress bars.

 ## Config file
 signedMCRT uses TOML as it's configuration file format.